learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 Once a regression model is created, we need to decide how "accurate" the regression line is to some degree.

-Here is the the equation for R-Squared or the Coefficient of Determination again:
+Here is the equation for R-Squared or the Coefficient of Determination again:

 $$ R^2 = 1- \dfrac{SS_{RES}}{SS_{TOT}} = \dfrac{\sum_i(y_i - \hat y_i)^2}{\sum_i(y_i - \overline y_i)^2} $$